20th Century Studios: Music

 Between 1933 and 1937, a custom record label called Fox Movietone was produced starting at F-100 and running through F-136.
 It featured songs from 20th Century Fox movies, first using material recorded and issued on Victor's Bluebird label and halfway through switched to material recorded and issued on ARC's dime store labels (Melotone, Perfect, etc.).
 These scarce records were sold only at Fox Theaters.

 The music arm of 20th Century Fox, 20th Century-Fox Records, was founded in 1958.
-It would go defunct in 1981.
+It released soundtracks to Fox films, as well as non-film related albums by artists such as The Alan Parsons Project, Barry White and Maureen McGovern.
+It would be shut down in 1981 and sold the following year, with the rights to its catalog now being controlled by Universal Music Group.

 Fox Records was the 20th Century Fox's music arm since 1992 before being renamed to Fox Music in 2000.
 It encompasses music publishing and licensing businesses, dealing primarily with Fox Entertainment Group's television and film soundtracks under license by Universal Music Group, EMI, PolyGram, Bertelsmann Music Group, Sony Music, and Warner Music Group.
 It would also go defunct on January 17, 2020, and was subsequently folded into Hollywood Records.
+New Regency, which Fox had a 20% stake in beginning in 1997, acquired the label Restless Records in 1997, and it handled soundtracks for Fox/Regency co-productions, including Fight Club and Malcolm in the Middle, in addition to releasing non-soundtrack albums by rock artists.
+Regency sold the label in 2001.